microsoft/presidio/docs/deploy.md

      ```

 3. Local [helm](https://helm.sh/) client.
-4. Optional - Container Registry - such as [ACR](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-intro).
+4. **Optional** - Container Registry - such as [ACR](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-intro).
+Only needed if you will build you own presidio images and not used the default ones from from [Microsoft syndicates container catalog](https://azure.microsoft.com/en-in/blog/microsoft-syndicates-container-catalog/)
 5. Recent presidio repo is cloned on your local machine.

 ### Single click deployment